Mange/emoji-data/README.md

 with either `.txt.jq` or `.json.jq` extensions depending on what you want.
 `make` will pick up these files automatically and run it to build a file under `data/`.

-## Problems

-### Uncategorized emojis

-Some of the newer symbols lack category and subcategory.
-They have assigned categories in the [CLDR][cldr] test files, but are not listed in the `labels.txt` list that gives all emojis a category and subcategory, and can therefore not be placed in a category.

-This could be solved by also parsing the test files to get emoji candidates, or perhaps the Unicode Consortium will update the `labels.txt` file soon.

-Right now these emojis get the category "Uncategorized" and no subcategory.

-### Missing combinations of emojis

-Some emoji combinations (for example, people + skin color, or keypad numbers) are not yet loaded.
-There are so many combinations, so it's unclear if they should be in the dataset or left as an exercise for the user.

 ## Copyright